kubuntu-team/kubuntu-manual/README.md

 How LTS's are handled in the kubuntu-manual:
 ---------------
-Just typos, grammar errors and maybe a feature or two are adding during an LTS
+Just typos, grammar errors and maybe a feature or two are added during an LTS lifecycle

 KDE MediaWiki: http://userbase.kde.org/Kubuntu